kiwiozy/NCC/docs/architecture/dialogs/DocumentsDialog.md

 **Problem:** Cross-origin requests from `localhost:3000` to S3 bucket.

 **Solution:**
-- Backend proxy for document fetching
+- Backend proxy for document fetching (viewing AND downloading)
-- IndexedDB cache to minimize S3 requests
+- IndexedDB cache to minimize S3 requests (PDF viewing only)
+- All downloads use proxy to bypass CORS

 **Documentation:**
 - `docs/troubleshooting/CORS_FIX_S3_BUCKET.md`